Trinovantes/userscript-wowprogress-character-page/README.md

 ![](.github/img/preview.png)

-When I used to recruit for a World of Warcraft raiding guild, I was vetting players looking for guilds on [WoWProgress](https://www.wowprogress.com/) with their [Logs](https://www.warcraftlogs.com/) and (ocassionally) [Raider.io](https://raider.io/).
+When I used to recruit for a World of Warcraft raiding guild, I was vetting players looking for guilds on [WoWProgress](https://www.wowprogress.com/) with their [Logs](https://www.warcraftlogs.com/) and [Raider.io](https://raider.io/).
 However, this process was extremely tedious so I wrote this Userscript that automatically embeds third-party information inside of each character's WoWProgress page.

-**Note:** This project is not affiliated with any of the other websites mentioned in this guide.
+**Note:** This project is not affiliated with any of the websites mentioned in this guide.

-# Installation Guide
+## Installation Guide

 1. Install a Userscript manager for your web browser
     * [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox)